There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 3 Days in Moab

-We’re starting this list off with three days in Moab, easily one of the best and most popular places to visit in Utah, and for good reason.
+We’re starting this list off with a three day Moab itinerary, easily one of the best and most popular places to visit in Utah, and for good reason.

 A lot of it is also close to each other making it super easy to combine these things into one day.
 You can always take things out or swap them around, but this should help give you an idea of some awesome things to do in Moab with limited time.